About

 Townsville University College (now James Cook University), I then trained in

-Brisbane as a secondary-school teacher, and finished my B.A. degree while
+Brisbane as a secondary-school teacher, and finished my B.A. degree (in evening

-the first year as a supply teacher in London.
+the first year, I was a supply teacher in London.
 A one-term temporary post took

-me to Chesham High School in Buckinghamshire, west of London.
-I began in
+me to Chesham High School in Buckinghamshire, west of London in January, 1967.

-I loved teaching (still do), but Mrs. Thatcher's depredations on the British teaching
+I loved teaching (still do) and the school, but Mrs. Thatcher's depredations on the

 I have drawn and painted since childhood.
 At high school, I became